 Can You Get Cash Back at CVS with a Debit Card?

 Yes, CVS does allow you to get cash back on any purchase with a debit card, customer service associates said.
 But be aware that CVS has a cash back limit of just $35.
 If you need more than that, you’ll have to make another transaction or visit a different store.
-You can find your nearest CVS location with the store locator.

 While you may be able to get cash back more than once, remember that receiving cash back counts toward your debit card’s daily purchase limit, so be careful not to go over your limit to avoid incurring any bank fees.
 Be mindful of how much money you have available in your checking account.
 You’re receiving cash back with your debit card, so you can only take out what you have.